mark-rolich/RulersGuides.js/README.md

 Look-and-feel can be adjusted using CSS.

+RulersGuides.js is available as a bookmarklet, please see bookmarklet.js file provided with the package.

+For IE users there is a bookmarklet_ie.js file, which loads necessary packages externally due to IE bookmark size restriction.

+You can copy and include them locally by changing paths in the bookmarklet.

+RulersGuides.js is available as an extension for Google Chrome browser, download it [here](http://mark-rolich.github.io/RulersGuides.js/RulersGuides.crx), and drag and drop downloaded file to extensions tab (chrome://extensions).

 RulersGuides.js requires Event.js and Dragdrop.js packages, which can be acquired at the following links:

 Event.js